rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

   <iframe width="949" height="534" src="https://www.youtube.com/embed/twfK8Rd5hak" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Now you should have a balance of tRBTC, and you will be able to send transactions on the RSK Testnet!
+Now you should have a balance of tRBTC, and you will be able to send transactions on the Rootstock Testnet!

 ## Configure Custom Token for tRIF

-The RSK Infrastructure Framework (RIF) includes multiple services for decentralised applications.
+The Rootstock Infrastructure Framework (RIF) includes multiple services for decentralised applications.
 These services may be paid for using the RIF token.
 Let’s configure MetaMask to be aware of the RIF token.
-We’ll use tRIF as the token symbol, since we’re on the RSK Testnet.
+We’ll use tRIF as the token symbol, since we’re on the Rootstock Testnet.

 <div class="video-container">
   <iframe width="949" height="534" src="https://www.youtube.com/embed/QCabRPfr2Zs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>